AFRL-RY/Turbulence-Degraded-Characters/README.md

 Please note all the UNICORM 2008 data products are in a single directory.

-To determine the amount of disk space in the sdms-unicorn-2008 bucket use the command:
+To determine the amount of disk space in the sdms-turbulence-degraded-characters bucket use the command:

 ```bash
 s3cmd --requester-pays --recursive --human du s3://sdms-turbulence-degraded-characters/